angeanto/ecommerce/README.md

 - Payment provider funnel performance

 ## 🧾 License & Usage
 Licensed under the **MIT License**.

-You may freely use this repository for **educational**, **demonstration**, or **instructional** purposes — in universities, online courses, or professional workshops.

-Attribution is appreciated:
-> “Based on the Amazon-Style E-Commerce Analytics Database by [Your Name / Organization]”

 ---

 🎓 Learning Value (for mentees & teams)

 This repository demonstrates:
 ✔ Proper medallion architecture
 ✔ Business-aligned dimensional modeling
 ✔ SCD2 implementation